lordbagel42/basalt-monado/README.md

   update to Basalt implemented a new marginalization method that should improve running speeds while maintaining accuracy.
 That should be easy to merge eventually.
+- Some things that might cause crashes:
+  - Using bad exposure values (setting *auto exposure* in the `realsense-viewer` worked well for me).
+  - Shaking causes drift that can diverge if maintained for long periods of time.
+  - Making sudden 90 degree rotations in which the new scene does not share features with the previous scene.
+  - Moving too fast and/or making rotation only movements over extended periods of time.